discourje/development/src/discourje/coordinateByProtocol/rationale.md

 We will create abstractions around take/put from core async to communicate between the participants.
 Our protocol will handle all logic to call each channel when they are supposed to.
 If a channel is being used when the protocol does not prescribe, a monitor will throw an exception or log a message.

+In this package the protocol has full control over communication flow AND methods being executed.